• Skip to primary navigation

 Have you tried speculoos spread yet?
 (They’ve started selling it – called Lotus spread – in Waitrose recently although I’m sure other stores will follow.)

-Enough to pipe swirls on 12 large speculoos cupcakes or 24 flat.
+Enough to pipe swirls on 12 large speculoos cupcakes.

 Author: Sarah Trivuncic